Cosplay and Weapons Policies

 If you are found with an unacceptable prop, we will ask you to take it to your room.
 If you are unable or unwilling, or this is a repeat problem, we may ask to confiscate the problem prop.
 Confiscated props may be claimed from 2 to 6 on Sunday by visiting Convention Operations, after which they will be disposed.
 You must bring a government-issued photo ID to claim your prop.

-The Director of Anime Crossroads Rules Enforcement can render final say on the acceptability of any costume or prop.
+An Anime Crossroads Department Head can render final say on the acceptability of any costume or prop.